-The cost and risk of errors and duplicates in the enterprise master patient index (EMPI) is gaining increased visibility across the industry.
+The cost and risk of patient identity errors and duplicates in the enterprise master patient index (EMPI) is gaining increased visibility across the industry.
 In fact, this topic recently caught the public’s attention with the filing of a lawsuit in excess of $1 billion that alleges the potential harm of millions of patients due to deficiencies in the way patient information was managed, identified and displayed in the EMR system.

 Furthermore, a 2017 Black Book Research survey of 1,392 health technology managers that focused on the challenges and successes in their respective organizations’ patient identification processes, found that roughly 33% of denied claims were because of inaccurate patient identification.
 This cost the average hospital $1.5 million in 2017.
 The survey also found that the average cost of repeated medical care due to inaccurate patient identification with a duplicate record is roughly $1,950 per inpatient stay and more than $800 per emergency department visit.